gaaclarke/lut_example/README.md

 for photo filters.
 This was created as a demonstration of the new high bit depth texture support for fragment shaders in Flutter.

+## Description

+This demo shows how one can use the new high bit-depth texture support in Flutter 3.41 to implement color look-up tables (LUTs) for photo filters.

+Previous to Flutter 3.41, one could only use 8-bit textures attached to fragment shaders.
+The industry standard for defining LUTs is 32-bit float textures as can be seen in files like [Arabica%2012.CUBE](assets/luts/Arabica%2012.CUBE) , so that would have resulted in considerable loss of precision.

+The transform works by treating each color in an image as a point in 3D space and finding the nearest-neighbor in the 3D texture defined by the LUT.
+Flutter and certain platforms don't have support for 3D textures so we flatten the 3D texture into a 2D texture by slicing it up and laying it out in a 2D grid.

 ## Getting Started

 This demo requires Flutter version >= 3.41 or the `main` channel.